syndesisio/syndesis.io/content/docs/cli.md

   - Redirect the full output to `/tmp/build.log` but still print the main steps to the console.

-  - Make only a dry run, without pushing any artefacts out nor checking in any changed files.
+  - Make only a dry run, without pushing any artifacts out nor checking in any changed files.

 ### Preparations